harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 > [!important] In the context of mathematics, the term *Harmonic* really just means it oscillates smoothly and periodically.

+#todo Harmonic -> proportional to displacement and opposite in direction?

 <center>. . .</center>

 Every harmonic system has a rest position, which is called <mark class="hltr-trippy">Equilibrium</mark>, and the motion occurs around that position.